-- In economics, the term market will refer to market for one commodity or a set of commodities.
-For example a market for coffee, a market for rice, a market for TV’s etc.
+- In economics, the term market will refer to the market for one commodity or a set of commodities.
+For example a market for coffee, a market for rice, a market for TV’s, etc.

 - A market is also not restricted to one physical or geographical location.
 It covers a general wide area and the demand and supply forces of the region.

 - There must be a group of buyers and sellers of the commodity to constitute a market.
 And the relations between these sellers and buyers must be business relations.

 - Both the sellers and buyers must have access to knowledge about the market.
 There should be an awareness of the demand for products, consumer choices, and preferences, fashion trends, etc.

 - At any given time only one price can be prevalent in the market for the goods and services.
 This is only possible in the existence of perfect competition.